PaperMC/docs/docs/paper/dev/getting-started/paper-plugins.md

 }
 ```
-A Bootstrapper allow you to also override how your plugin is initiated, allowing you to pass values into your plugin constructor.
+A Bootstrapper allows you to also override how your plugin is initiated, allowing you to pass values into your plugin constructor.
-Currently, bootstrappers do not offer much new api, and are highly experimental.
-This may be subject to change once more api is more introduced.
+Currently, bootstrappers do not offer much new API, and are highly experimental.
+This may be subject to change once more API is introduced.

 ## Loaders
 Paper plugins are able to identify their own plugin loader by implementing ``io.papermc.paper.plugin.loader.PluginLoader`` and adding